NewsUKArchive/fructose/README.md

 When run in the context of the tests, it sends a message to the app to load up the component.

 The second and third arguments are only used in the context of the tests.
 The second argument is simply a description that you might put into a 'describe' block, the third is a function that contains your tests.
 At the moment the tests need to be written in a test framework that supports the functions `beforeAll`,`afterAll`, `beforeEach`, `afterEach`, `describe`.

-We have only tested it with jest.
+## Notes

+We have currently tried the above using Jest as the test runner.
+[Detox] is being used as the driver for IOS
+Chromeless is being used as the web driver

 If you want to understand [expect][expect], [element][actions], and [by][matchers], take a look at the [Detox documentation][detox-docs].